How to Decide on a Trucking School near White Stone South Carolina

 To drive commercial vehicles lawfully within the United States and White Stone SC, a driver needs to get a CDL (Commercial Driver’s License).
 The 3 classes of licenses that a driver can qualify for are Class A, Class B and Class C. Given that the subject of this article is how to pick a truck driving school, we will highlight Class A and B licenses.
 What distinguishes each class of CDL is the type of vehicle that the driver can operate together with the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are brief descriptions of the 2 classes.

 Class A CDL.
-A Class A CDL is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-A few of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A Commercial Drivers License is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Some of the vehicles that operators may be able to drive with Class A licenses are: